Notebookcheck Logo

 According to new Linux benchmarks from Phoronix, the flagship Core Ultra 9 285K is about 9% faster on average than it was a year ago, purely thanks to software optimizations.
 Just as important, this uplift doesn’t come at the cost of efficiency.
 The same chip now uses only around 85% of the power measured in the original tests — roughly a 15% reduction in power consumption.

-Phoronix reports no regressions in any of the workloads tested, which spanned a broad mix of real-world scenarios: code compilation, compression, web benchmarks, HPC, and simulation tasks, among others.
+Phoronix reports no regressions in any of the workloads tested, which spanned a broad mix of real-world scenarios: code compilation, data compression, web benchmarks, HPC, and simulation tasks, among others.
 For Intel, this is an encouraging sign.
 Arrow Lake launched to mixed reviews, particularly among DIY desktop builders, but the latest results indicate that the platform benefits substantially from maturing microcode, kernel adjustments, and compiler-level optimizations.

 The geometric mean of all raw performance benchmark results shows a 9% performance improvement over the past year.
 (Image source: Phoronix)